 Some NFT projects would presale their tokens and NFTs at ridiculous prices at the start of their launch.
 This should be considered a bad sign, especially if the developers behind that project are unknown.
 They often do this to grab as much profit as they can from their community.

 However, if the team behind that project is well-known or a big brand announcing their arrival on the NFT space, then having a high price for their NFT projects can be easily justified.
 After all, the value of their product would still depend on the demand from the market.

 It’s very easy to fall for such tricks, so always double-check the URL of their website because the difference there could be one single letter, and you’ll find yourself at an entirely different website designed to steal your information and money.

 There are also fake NFT stores that sell NFTs that don’t even exist, and several people have fallen victim to this, thinking that they had a cheap bargain.
 So make sure to check the URLs and links shared online and see if it’s legit or an altered one.

 NFT scams may come from well-known individuals and enthusiasts.
 Thus, nothing is inevitable in the Defi space, and anyone can pull off a rug pull at any moment, so always think twice before investing.

 Below are some recent examples of NFT scams that we can all learn from.

-Lana Rhoades, a porn actress who launched an NFT project called CryptoSis, was one example of an NFT scam.
+Lana Rhoades, an actress who launched an NFT project called CryptoSis, was one example of an NFT scam.
 Their facade remained up for quite some time before it was revealed that they had abandoned the project and drained the funds of approximately $1.8 million.